vertica/VerticaPy/docs/source/examples_business_africa_education.rst

     :file: /project/data/VerticaPy/docs/figures/examples_africe_corr_matrix.html

 Some variables are useless because they are categorizations of others.
 For example, most scores can go from 0 to 1000, and some variables are created by mapping these variables to a reduced interval (for example: 0 to 10), so we can drop them.

 .. code-block:: python

     africa.drop(
-        ["ZMALEVT",
+        [
+            "ZMALEVT",
             "ZRALEVT",
             "ZRALEVP",
             "ZMALEVP",
             "COUNTRY",
             "SCHOOL",
-        "PUPIL"]
+            "PUPIL",
+        ],
     )

 .. ipython:: python
     :suppress:

     africa.drop(
-        ["ZMALEVT",
+        [
+            "ZMALEVT",
             "ZRALEVT",
             "ZRALEVP",
             "ZMALEVP",
             "COUNTRY",
             "SCHOOL",
-        "PUPIL"]
+            "PUPIL",
+        ],
     )

 Let's take a look at the missing values.